charissefoo/charissefoo.github.io/content/blog/teaching-blender.md

 ### Challenges

 1. **3D navigation can be challenging.** I greatly underestimated the difficulty someone completely new to 3D could have with basic navigational operations (orbit, pan, zoom), especially since they never used the middle mouse button in other contexts.
 In fact, using a Mac trackpad provided a more intuitive navigational experience for one student.
-2. Recognition rather than recall: it's **easier to click buttons than to remember hotkeys.** I've always been a hotkey user, but quickly realised that new learners were drawn to buttons they could see instead of hotkeys they had to memorize.
+2. Recognition rather than recall: it's **easier to click buttons than to remember hotkeys.** I've always been a hotkey user, but quickly realised that some new learners were drawn to buttons they could see instead of hotkeys they had to memorize.
 3. My own experience installing Blender was so quick and painless that I wrongly assumed I could give students a download link and have everything set up immediately.
 Admin permissions and internet access on school computers made installation troublesome and time-consuming.
 4. Keep **device differences** in mind: shortcuts and even layout differ across Windows and Mac, and some laptops don't have the function keys.
 5. **Students could be intimidated by complicated-looking scenes** (not to mention Blender's UI).